bids-standard/bids-website/docs/extensions/process.md

 it goes from `Draft BEP` to `Proposed BEP` to `Merged BEP`.

-A `Draft BEP` is usually a Google document (see [governance](../collaboration/governance.md#draft-bep)), where as `Proposed BEP` refert to pull request to BIDS specification repository (see [governance](../collaboration/governance.md#proposed-bep)).
+A `Draft BEP` is usually a Google document (see [governance](../collaboration/governance.md#draft-bep)), where as `Proposed BEP` refers to pull request to BIDS specification repository (see [governance](../collaboration/governance.md#proposed-bep)).

 ```mermaid